TCP-Lab/Endothelion/src/utils/README.md

 	rm -rf MultiQC_out/ Z_QC_MultiQC_GSE* Count_Matrix_genes_TPM.tsv Z_Counts_GSE*
 	```
 1. Then I moved to the `Count` subdirectory and run the `_prefixer` function
-	over each ENA-SRR sub-directory (the function was _sourced_ beforehand).
+	over each ENA-SRR sub-directory (the function is supposed to have been
+	_sourced_ beforehand).
 	```bash
 	 cd Counts